gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Liquid level sensing is simple, but generally not that exciting, so...

-Using the steps above, I've added in a Milesight AM319, including a route, policy, and application in Cloudflare and a second dashboard.
+Using the steps above, I've added in a Milesight AM319, including an Applicaton and Policy in Cloudflare and a second dashboard.
 This is what it looks like with some live data:

 ![Grafana AM319 Dashboard](/images/tutorial-extras/004-images/grafana-am319-burpees.png)